What is Software Deployment: Risks and Best Practices

 One recently discovered attack method hackers use against CI/CD pipelines is poisoned pipeline execution (PPE).

 PPE uses code injection and execution cleverly to create a path into production systems.
-Attackers can execute malicious code during the build process by infecting the CI/CD pipeline and build configuration.
+Attackers can execute malicious code during the build process by infecting the CI/CD pipeline and configuration.

 The most serious danger of PPE attack vectors is that they can quickly spread from simple product delivery mechanisms to attacks on broader supply chains, making them very difficult to contain.